Abhinav289/Gen-AI/README.md

 # Gen-AI
-some hands-on experiences on Gen AI
+Some hands-on experiences on Gen AI:

-Tasks using CNN and one of the pre-trained models: Facial Entity Recognition Tasks
+Tasks using CNN and one of the pre-trained models: Facial Entity Recognition

+Tasks using GAN and its variants: Image Captioning, Generation of similar images